-After a few repetitions then separate your legs wider with your hands on the floor.
-Slowly press the foot down into the floor so that your inner thigh activates, and then slowly relax.
+After a few repetitions then go wider into the stretch with your hands on the floor.
+Slowly press the straight leg foot down into the floor so that your inner thigh activates, and then slowly relax.
 Repeat.

 Another leg strengthening exercise that can work wonders on your glutes is bridge pose.

-With hips lifted focus on pressing your feet strongly into the floor to press your hips higher.
+Lying on your back with feet on the floor and hips lifted, focus on pressing your feet strongly into the floor to press your hips higher.
 Keep your hips lifted and then relax your feet.
 Repeat a few times.

 This next seated leg strengthening exercise I'll call a seated get up.

-Start with one leg in pigeon position (the bottom leg).
-Swing the other leg over it and place the foot on the floor to the outside of the bottom leg.
-Place you bottom leg on the floor slightly behind your to help.
+Start with one leg in pigeon position (the bottom leg) and the other leg on top with the foot just in front of the bottom shin.

 Once you are comfortable with this try it without using your hand.
 Again, be aware of your knees.
 Desist if you feel they are in danger.

-Next repeat the exercise but add a leg lift.
-Place your hands on your top leg to help support your body weight.
-Press your hands down strongly against your leg.
+Now, place your hands on your top leg to help support your body weight.
+Activate your calf, then after pressing your foot into the floor, press your hands down strongly against your leg.
 Then lift your bottom leg.
-Lower the leg and then lower your butt back to the ground.
+Lower the leg and relax.
+Repeat a few times, then switch sides.